 TGaz Editor: Modify the following paragraphs on page 55 (starting on line 2)

-The Relative Latitude subfield contains a signed integer in two’s complement format indicating the latitude offset of the reported location in relation to the specified reference location, in units of 1.8e-07 deg.
+The Relative Latitude subfield contains a signed integer in two’s complement format indicating the latitude offset of the reported location in relation to the specified reference location in the LCI subelement (#3020), in units of 1.8e-07 deg.
 (Corresponds to approximately two cm at the equator.) (#1789)

-The Relative Longitude subfield contains a signed integer in two’s complement format indicating the longitude offset of the reported location in relation to the specified reference location, in units of 1.8e-07 deg.
+The Relative Longitude subfield contains a signed integer in two’s complement format indicating the longitude offset of the reported location in relation to the specified reference location in the LCI subelement (#3020), in units of 1.8e-07 deg.
 (Corresponds to approximately two cm at the equator.) (#1790)

 11.22.6.4.3.1 General